Why Yahushua the Messiah Had to Die

 1 Thessalonians

-One of the major proofs offered in the New Testament for a rapture of saved individuals off the earth sans death is contained in 1 Thessalonians:
+One of the major proofs offered in the New Testament for a rapture of saved individuals off the earth devoid of death is contained in 1 Thessalonians:

 Which Torah To Keep?

-There are many professed followers of Yahweh that believe they must keep the Torah in order to attain salvation and eternal life.
+Many professed followers of Yahweh believe they must keep the Torah to attain salvation and eternal life.

-It seems there is also a general lack of understanding of the fact that there are two Torah’s described in Scriptures.
-One is called the “Torah of Trust” and the other is the “Torah of Moses.”
+What is essential to recognize is that there is a general lack of understanding of the two Torahs described in the Scriptures.
+One is the “Torah of Trust,” and the other is the “Torah of Moses.”

 Continue reading “Which Torah To Keep?”